 Start asking questions that entice visual memory, chronological questions.
 Force the subject to think back and retrieve dates.
 Ask auditory questions about conversations that took place in a morning meeting.
 Or maybe even ask emotional questions, such as how the subject feels about a current event.
 This would entice people to communicate more.

-This post was originally published in 2017 and was updated January 15, 2018.
+This post was originally published in 2017 and was updated November 12, 2018.